ocaml-dune/ocaml-monorepo-benchmark/README.md

 the dune repo.
 This is included as a way of testing the full monorepo benchmark on its own.
 For info on how the benchmark runs on dune PRs, see the [documentation in the dune repo](https://github.com/ocaml/dune/tree/main/bench/monorepo).

+## Generating the Benchmark

+The tools in the `generate` directory are for generating the monorepo.
+This involves creating the opam file listing package dependencies, opam monorepo lockfile with more specific package information and deterministic behaviour, and a dune file listing library dependencies.
+The process of regenerating the monorepo involves generating as large a set of co-installable package as possible according to opam metadata, then using `opam monorepo lock` to verify that they are in-fact co-installable and generate a lockfile.
+Finally, the libraries contained within each package (packages may contain multiple libraries) are enumerated and added to a dune file as dependencies.

+However, despite the metadata in opam about mutual incompatibility of packages, some libraries fail to build in the presence of other libraries from other packages.
+Also, some libraries can't be built from a vendored setting such as a monorepo.
+Also some libraries are mutually exclusive with other libraries from the same package (e.g. multiple implementations of the same interface).
+For this reason, the `generate/bench-proj/tools/library-ignore-list.sexp` file lists all the libraries to be excluded from the library dependencies of the dune project.
+This list was constructed manually by a process of trial and error.
+Whenever the monorepo is regenerated this list will need to be updated (by hand).

+There's more information about monorepo generation in `generate/README.md`.